linzhoucool/ObjectOrientedJavascript/functionsExercise2.md

 ### 4

-Write a function that function that prints "Hello World" to the console.
+Write a function that returns a function that prints "Hello World" to the console.
 Return that function as the return value of the `returnsFunctions` function.

 ```javascript
 function returnsFunctions() {